ThreeMammals/Ocelot/docs/features/servicediscovery.rst

 - `ApiGateway <#apigateway>`_
 - `DownstreamService <#downstreamservice>`_

-This solution is ready for any kind of deployment.
-All services are linked which means all ports and hosts are prepared for immediate usage (running in Visual Studio).
+This solution is ready for any deployment.
+All services are bound, meaning all ports and hosts are prepared for immediate use (running in Visual Studio).

 All instructions for running this solution are in `README.md <../../samples/OcelotServiceDiscovery/README.md>`_.

 DownstreamService
 """""""""""""""""

-This project is a single downstream service to be reused in `ApiGateway <#apigateway>`_ routes.
+This project provides a single downstream service that can be reused across `ApiGateway <#apigateway>`_ routes.
-It has multiple **launchSettings.json** profiles for your favorite startup and hosting scenarios: in Visual Studio running sessions, console Kestrel hosting and Docker deployment for sure.
+It has multiple **launchSettings.json** profiles for your favorite launch and hosting scenarios: Visual Studio running sessions, Kestrel console hosting, and Docker deployments.

 ApiGateway
 """"""""""

-This project includes custom Service Discovery provider, and it has a route(s) to `DownstreamService <#downstreamservice>`_ services only in **ocelot.json** file.
+This project includes a custom Service Discovery provider and it only has route(s) to `DownstreamService <#downstreamservice>`_ services in the **ocelot.json** file.
-You are welcome to add more routes!
+You can add more routes!

 The main source code for the custom provider is in the `ServiceDiscovery <../../samples/OcelotServiceDiscovery/ApiGateway/ServiceDiscovery>`_ folder: the ``MyServiceDiscoveryProvider`` and ``MyServiceDiscoveryProviderFactory`` classes.
 You are welcome to design and develop them!

-Also, the keystone of this custom provider locates in ``ConfigureServices`` method where you could choose a design & implementation options: easy or more complex:
+Additionally, the cornerstone of this custom provider is the ``ConfigureServices`` method, where you can choose design and implementation options: simple or more complex:

 .. code-block:: csharp

             builder.ConfigureServices(s =>
             {
-                // Initialize from app configuration or hardcode/choose the best option. bool easyWay = true;
+                // Perform initialization from application configuration or hardcode/choose the best option. bool easyWay = true;

                 if (easyWay)
                 {
-                    // Option #1.
-Define custom finder delegate to instantiate custom provider
-                    // by default factory which is ServiceDiscoveryProviderFactory s.AddSingleton<ServiceDiscoveryFinderDelegate>((serviceProvider, config, downstreamRoute)
+                    // Design #1.
+Define a custom finder delegate to instantiate a custom provider under the default factory, which is ServiceDiscoveryProviderFactory s.AddSingleton<ServiceDiscoveryFinderDelegate>((serviceProvider, config, downstreamRoute)
                         => new MyServiceDiscoveryProvider(serviceProvider, config, downstreamRoute));
                 }
                 else
                 {
-                    // Option #2.
-Abstract from default factory (ServiceDiscoveryProviderFactory) and from FinderDelegate,
+                    // Design #2.
+Abstract from the default factory (ServiceDiscoveryProviderFactory) and from FinderDelegate,
-                    // and build custom factory by implementation of the IServiceDiscoveryProviderFactory interface. s.RemoveAll<IServiceDiscoveryProviderFactory>();
+                    // and create your own factory by implementing the IServiceDiscoveryProviderFactory interface. s.RemoveAll<IServiceDiscoveryProviderFactory>();
                     s.AddSingleton<IServiceDiscoveryProviderFactory, MyServiceDiscoveryProviderFactory>();

-                    // Will not be called, but it is required for internal validators, aka life hack s.AddSingleton<ServiceDiscoveryFinderDelegate>((serviceProvider, config, downstreamRoute) => null);
+                    // It will not be called, but it is necessary for internal validators, it is also a lifehack s.AddSingleton<ServiceDiscoveryFinderDelegate>((serviceProvider, config, downstreamRoute) => null);
                 }

                 s.AddOcelot();
             });

-Easy way, simple design means you develop provider class only and specify ``ServiceDiscoveryFinderDelegate`` object for default ``ServiceDiscoveryProviderFactory`` in Ocelot core.
+The easy way, lite design means that you only design the provider class, and specify ``ServiceDiscoveryFinderDelegate`` object for default ``ServiceDiscoveryProviderFactory`` in Ocelot core.

-More complex design means you develop both, provider and provider's factory classes.
-After that you need to add the ``IServiceDiscoveryProviderFactory`` interface to DI-container with removal of registered default ``ServiceDiscoveryProviderFactory`` class.
+A more complex design means that you design both provider and provider factory classes.
+After this, you need to add the ``IServiceDiscoveryProviderFactory`` interface to the DI-container, removing the default registered ``ServiceDiscoveryProviderFactory`` class.
-Please note, in this case default ``ServiceDiscoveryProviderFactory`` in Ocelot core will not be used.
+Note that in this case the Ocelot core will not use ``ServiceDiscoveryProviderFactory`` by default.
-Additionally you don't have to specify ``"Type": "MyServiceDiscoveryProvider"`` in the **ServiceDiscoveryProvider** options of the GlobalConfiguration settings.
+Additionally, you do not need to specify ``"Type": "MyServiceDiscoveryProvider"`` in the **ServiceDiscoveryProvider** properties of the **GlobalConfiguration** settings.
 But you can leave this ``Type`` option for compatibility between both designs.